-Quake, at least 5.5. in magnitude, hits in southern Iran
+Quake, at least 5.5 in magnitude, strikes southern Iran

 The USGS put the earthquake’s magnitude at 5.5 while Iranian state television, citing officials, described the quake as a magnitude 5.9.
 Varying magnitudes are common immediately after a temblor.

-Iranian state TV did not report any damage at Bushehr plant, which has seen other earthquakes in the past and is built to resist damage from a temblor.
-It put the earthquake’s epicenter near the town of Kaki.
+Iranian state TV, which put the earthquake’s epicenter near the town of Kaki, did not report any damage at Bushehr plant, which has seen other earthquakes in the past and is built to resist damage from a temblor.
+Authorities later said the quake did not affect routine operations at the plant, the semi-official Fars news agency reported.

 Most Read Nation & World Stories